priyyannshhu/DoFlow/README.md

 - **Clean & Modern UI**: Minimalist design with smooth animations powered by Framer Motion
 - **Dark Mode**: Toggle between light and dark themes with persistent preference storage
-- **Task Management**: Add, complete, and delete tasks with ease
+- **Date-Based Task Management**: Organize tasks by date with an intuitive date selector
+- **Task Completion Tracking**: View completion times and track your progress throughout the day
+- **Progress Indicator**: Visual progress bar showing task completion percentage
+- **Motivational Quotes**: Get inspired with random quotes on each session
-- **Local Storage**: All tasks are saved locally in your browser
+- **Local Storage**: All tasks are saved locally per date in your browser
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
-- **Motivational Quotes**: Get inspired with random quotes on each session
 - **Smooth Animations**: Delightful micro-interactions throughout the app
+- **Fixed Layout**: No-scroll interface with sticky header and footer for optimal UX

 ## 🚀 Demo